BGI-Qingdao/4D-BioReconX/docs/source/content/01_Basic_Usage.rst

 Usage
 --------------

-Follow the instruction for each module of interest
+Follow the instructions for each module of interest

 4D-BioReconX